marcokaminski/zabbix-linux-container-template/README.md

 to `ct.swap.size[free]`
 * Replace all `system.cpu.load[percpu,*]` items to `ct.cpu.load[percpu,*]`.

-Or just download and import [my zabbix template](https://github.com/kvaps/zabbix-linux-container-template/blob/master/zbx_linux_container_template.xml).
+Or just download and import zbx_linux_container_template.xml.

 Next, go to the Configuration → Hosts

-* Unlink and clear “Template OS Linux” from your hosts
+* Unlink and clear “Template OS Linux by Zabbix agent” from your hosts
-* Attach “Template Linux Container”
+* Attach “Template OS Linux Container by Zabbix agent”

 Wait some time and check the graphics: